-Anchor Standards Standards Example Content Correlation RL.7 - Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
-RL.11-12.7 - Analyze multiple interpretations of a story, drama, or poem (e.g., recorded or live production of a play or recorded novel or poetry), evaluating how each version interprets the source text.
-(Include at least one play by Shakespeare and one play by an American dramatist.).
+Integration of Ideas and Analysis Anchor Standards Standards Example Content Correlation RL.7 - Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
+RL.11-12.7 - Analyze multiple interpretations of a story, drama, or poem, evaluating how each version interprets the source text.
 Poetry in Action The Poetry in Action series includes video recitals and analyses of poems from a wide span of time periods and world cultures.
 Many contain two different recitals of the same poem to facilitate comparison of different interpretations, for example We Grow Accustomed To The Dark by Emily Dickinson: The Recital and Harlem by Langston Hughes: The Recital RL.8 - Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence.
 RL.11-12.8 - [Not applicable to literature] RL.9 - Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.
-RL.11-12.9 - Demonstrate knowledge of eighteenth-, nineteenth- and early- twentieth-century foundational works of American literature, including how two or more texts from the same period treat similar themes or topics.
+RL.11-12.9 - Analyze how two or more texts from the same period treat similar themes or topics and compare the approaches the authors take.

-Anchor Standards Standards Example Content Correlation RL10 - Read and understand complex literary and informational texts independently and proficiently, connecting prior knowledge and experiences to text.
-RL.11-12.10 - By the end of grade 11, read and comprehend literature, including stories, dramas, and poems, in the grades 11-CCR text complexity band proficiently, with scaffolding as needed at the high end of the range.
-By the end of grade 12, read and comprehend literature, including stories, dramas, and poems, at the high end of the grades 11-CCR text complexity band independently and proficiently.
+Range of Reading and Level of Text Complexity Anchor Standards Standards Example Content Correlation RL.10 - Read and comprehend complex literary and informational texts independently and proficiently, connecting prior knowledge and experiences to text.
+RL.11-12.10 - By the end of grade 11, read and understand literature within the 11-12 text complexity band proficiently and independently for sustained periods of time.
+Connect prior knowledge and experiences to text.
+By the end of grade 12, read and understand literature at the high end of the 11-12 text complexity band proficiently and independently for sustained periods of time.
+Connect prior knowledge and experiences to text.
 Relevant plays, poems, short story extracts, and novel adaptations, supported by e-learning analyses and study guides.